SomeRandom-Dev/zzCrack/README.md

 # zzCrack v2
-Ever forgot your password to a zipfile or you just want to crack the password for some reason, Then zzCrack is what you need
+Ever forgot the password to a zip file, or just want to crack the password for some reason?
+Then zzCrack is what you need.

-This is a advanced tool to crack passwords on zipfiles by wordlists or bruteforce.
+This is an advanced tool to crack passwords on zip files using wordlists or a bruteforce attack.

-You can also save the current state in wordlist and return from it anytime
+You can also save the current state to a wordlist and resume from it anytime.

 ## Download:
-You can download it as a zipfile or however you want Then cd into the folder where zz.py is located and run
+`cd` into the folder where zz.py is located and run:
 ```
 pip install -r requirements.txt
 ```

 ## Usage:
-Run main.py with either arguments(more advanced) or without arguments(easy)
+Run main.py with either arguments (more advanced) or without arguments (easy)

 Argument Help: ```zz.py --help```

-### Exampel Usage:
+### Example Usage:
 #### Without arguments:
 ```
 ▒███████▒▒███████▒ ▄████▄   ██▀███   ▄▄▄       ▄████▄   ██ ▄█▀